 It just got to the point where we didn’t want to be paying rent every month on a place we were no longer even able to get to.

 However, everything we own is there.
-I mean, I guess we get to buy a whole new wardrobe which is fun, but I miss my stuff.
+I mean, I guess we get to buy a whole new wardrobe which is fun, but we miss our stuff.

-With the air borders reopened we could go back, but we lost our Costa Rican residencies in that time and since we no longer have any income from the website we do not have a valid reason to be allowed a new residency.
+With the air borders reopened we could go back, but we lost our Costa Rican residencies in that time.
+We need to sort that out before we would return.

-In other words, we casn’t return home right now.
+In other words, we can’t return home right now.
 We could go to visit and get our stuff, but I think we will wait a few months.

 Ugh!
 It’s definitely been a crazy ride, but I know it’s been a crazy ride for all of you this year as well.